Why Most Teachers Don’t Earn A Lot Of Money With Guitar Teaching And How To Be One Of The Few Who Do

 Most teachers also spend time doing things they never get paid for, such as: chasing students for late payments, teaching makeup lessons, preparing lesson materials and doing administrative issues.

-Reason #4 – Treating Guitar Teaching Like A Job
+Why So Many Fail To Earn Money With Guitar Teaching - Reason #4: Treating Guitar Teaching Like A Job

 Most guitar teachers don’t think about teaching guitar as a business - they treat it like a job.

-This means they do the work of teaching guitar lessons… but do little to actually grow their business.
+This means they do the work of teaching guitar lessons… but do little to actually grow their guitar teaching business.

 At a job, you only make money while you work... you stop getting paid as soon as you stop working.A business earns you money whether you are there or not.
 This means your income is not limited by the number of hours you can work.
 It also means you can help a lot more people become better guitar players.

-Many guitar teachers don’t earn a lot of money simply because they don’t think it’s realistic (for them) to do so.
-They see other teachers around them not earning much and think that this is how life is when you teach guitar.
+Many guitar teachers don’t earn a lot of money in their guitar teaching business because they don’t think it’s realistic (for them) to do so.

 Truth is: building a successful guitar teaching business is no different than building any other successful business.
 You have the same income potential as any other business owner.